zooba/pymanager/pep-draft.md

 launcher to locate installs.
 As a result, a runtime installed with PyManager will be found and launched correctly by ``py.exe``.

-Because PyManager provides some equivalent functionality to ``py.exe``, it may be useful to provide ``py`` as an alias for PyManager.
-This allows users to continue to use a familiar command while also having direct access to the new functionality.
-Differences in shebang handling, configuration, and behaviour inside active virtual environments may require some transition, and users may prefer to retain the old ``py.exe``.

 Due to how the existing ``py.exe`` launcher configures itself, and how the MSIX package for PyManager is constrained, it is not possible for PyManager's ``py`` alias to override the launcher.
 As a result, users who install the launcher will always find ``py`` resolving to the launcher.
-Ultimately, the only way to resolve this in favour of PyManager is to uninstall the launcher.
+Ultimately, the only way to resolve this in favour of PyManager is to uninstall the launcher, which can be done through the standard Installed Apps control panel.

 Interaction with venv